-While our delivery teams focus on designing, building, and testing product increments, we can pretty much guarantee that unforeseen problems will block their work.
-Once these have occurred, we call these impediments, because they impede work, but while they are potential, we call them risks.
-It is good practice to identify risks and impediments as early as possible, then work to mitigate their impact or resolve them; we call this risk management.
+While our delivery teams focus on designing, building, and testing product increments, we can pretty much guarantee that unforeseen events will interfere with their work.
+Once these have occurred, we call these impediments, because they block or impede work.
+While they are still just potential, we call them risks.
+It is good practice to identify risks and impediments as early as possible, then work to mitigate their impact or resolve them.
+We call this risk management.

 As soon as a risk or impediment is identified, the team should actively manage it.
-First it needs to be documented and assessed, with some agreement on how to respond, and then monitored it until it has passed.
-The aim of risk management is to stop a risk from becoming an impediment or to minimize its impact should that occur.
+First it needs to be documented and assessed, with some agreement on how to respond, and then monitored until it has passed.
+The aim of risk management is to stop a risk from becoming an impediment or to minimize any negative impact should that occur.

 Alternatively, many organisations now use a digital agile management tool, which allows teams to catalog the risk or impediment so that it can be seen by anyone with access to the tool.